ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 17:21 [[start:1041330][end:1048530]] And since energy and entropy are basically the same thing, we knew already that energy could only take discrete values.
 [[start:1049110][end:1057030]] So we could have realized in 1900 that energy is quantized because the number of states is quantized.
 [[start:1058410][end:1067446]] So it shouldn't have really been a mystery why energy was quantized, but it was a mystery, and it stayed a mystery, and it said, still a mystery.
-[[start:1067478][end:1091870]] People still debate the meaning of quantum theory, but another thing we could have known in 1900 was something very important, and it's that this quantum of action, planck's constant, which has units of action, which is energy times time, is intimately related to Boltzman's constant.
+[[start:1067478][end:1091870]] People still debate the meaning of quantum theory, but another thing we could have known in 1900 was something very important, and it's that this quantum of action, Planck's constant, which has units of action, which is energy times time, is intimately related to Boltzman's constant.

 18:13 [[start:1093510][end:1099970]] And Boltzman's constant has units of energy over temperature.